hoale240803/optimizing-db/Part1.md

 Full table scan (expensive).
 Poor query performance due to lack of indexes or partitioning.

-## 2️⃣ Applying Indexing on TransactionDate and CreatedBy
+## 2.2 Applying Indexing on TransactionDate and CreatedBy
 Adding an index can significantly improve filtering and aggregation performance.

 ```
 CREATE NONCLUSTERED INDEX IDX_TransactionDate_CreatedBy
-ON VietinBankTransactions (TransactionDate, CreatedBy)
+ON XBankTransactions (TransactionDate, CreatedBy)
 INCLUDE (Amount);
 ```